HEAVY DAYS IN DOOM TOWN – A CELEBRATION OF ALL THINGS SLOW AND HEAVY

 The festival has been build on the experiences made through the organizational work, the structuring and the running of KTDF, but we wanna point out that this is an entirely different project and a new group of people cooporating together in the same association and promoting the same ideas.

-HDDT III will again next year be a 4-day event taking place from 1st to 4th May 2014.
+HDDT IIII will one again be a 4-day event taking place from 30th April to 3rd May 2015 and the final edition.

 HDDT is a celebration of the current underground scenes and the active bands and people involved.
 Our goal is to create a festival that puts the focus on the music and the bands, not on money and prestige.
 We want to make it possible for underground bands to reach a broader audience beyond their national borders.
 By doing so we hope to create an international exchange amongst non-commercial underground scenes.